Parthnaik123/Deep-Learning/Project_1/README.txt

 This notebook is identical to the one submitted on Kaggle.
 However, this notebook includes the plots of the accuracy and loss.
-Ignoring the inclusion of the plots in this notebook, the files are identical.
+The submission1.csv in this directory is developed by the teamphnomenalproject1-v-11_with_plots.ipynb.